grosalesr/github-pages-playground/docs/deployment.md

     a.
 Create the credentials file
     `vim /root/.teraelastic`

-    b.  add the following content
+    b.
+Add the following content
     ```txt
     username=srv-elastic
     password=<service_account_password>
     ```
     c.
 Save and close the file

     d.
-Change the file permission to only allow read & write to root\
+Change the file permission to only allow *read & write* to root\
     `chmod 600 /root/.teraelastic`